ssi-dk/AEF-DDF/workflows/README.md

 > This means that your `R-CMD-check` may not fail when `code-coverage` fails.
 > If this is the case, the cause is likely a data base specific issue in your code base.

+#### Exit status
+If any tests fail to run, the workflow will give an error.

 ## document.yaml
 #### Trigger